 Do others run from me when I offer myself as a warranty of trust?
 How reliable is my promise, my handshake or even my written contract.
 As a minister of the Gospel of Jesus Christ, I was once challenged as to how dependable I was.
 The challenger was asked, if the man is unreliable, why does his family trust him?
 Why are they all in Church and yours are not?
-Jesus made it very clear that if I could not be trusted with what I do, who is going to trust me with their lives and possessions (Lk.16: 10-12)?
-While I was pasturing, God had placed souls in my care and I had to be trusted not to misdirect them (Heb.13: 17).
+Jesus made it very clear that if I could not be trusted with what I do, who is going to trust me with their lives and possessions (Luke 16:10-12)?
+While I was pastoring, God had placed souls in my care and I had to be trusted not to misdirect them (Hebrews 13:17).
 Once I wrote a Dissertation where I quoted 150 experts and one examiner would not pass me because I had not represented faith in myself.
-From that day on, I concentrated on Jesus and His teaching and still do today.
+From that day on, I concentrated on Jesus and His Teaching and I still do today.
 The 150 experts did not represent me.
-I had to represent myself to Jesus for He is the only one that is the way to mine as well as your eternal destiny (Jn.14: 6).
+I had to represent myself to Jesus for He is the only “One” that is the way to mine as well as your eternal destiny (John 14:6).

 The Great Paul wrote, “Examine yourselves to see whether you are in the faith; test yourselves.
 Do you not realize that Christ Jesus is in you – unless, of course, you fail the test?
-And I trust that you will discover that we have not failed the test” (II Cor.13: 5-6).
-“For I resolved to know nothing while I was with you except Jesus Christ and him crucified” (I Cor.2: 2).
+And I trust that you will discover that we have not failed the test” (II Corinthians 13:5-6).
+“For I resolved to know nothing while I was with you except Jesus Christ and him crucified” (I Corinthians 2:2).

 The test is, do I trust me so that I can be trusted?
 I am praying that I do.